 Every effort is made to ensure that every illustration and instruction is correct at the time of this writing.
 However, this is such a fast-moving technology and many of the tools used in this book are currently being updated at a rapid pace.
 Therefore, it’s possible that you might find slight differences.

 How to do it…

+By setting up a ChatGPT account, you'll gain access to a powerful AI tool that can greatly enhance your cybersecurity workflow.
+In this section, we'll walk you through the steps to create an account, allowing you to leverage ChatGPT's capabilities for a range of applications, from threat analysis to generating security reports:

 Visit the OpenAI website at https://platform.openai.com/ and click “Sign up”

-Enter your email address and click continue, or you can register with your existing Google or Microsft account.
+Enter your email address and click continue, or you can register with your existing Google or Microsft account: